 The Maris Center offers double occupancy rooms, a shared kitchen, living/community rooms, laundry, shared restrooms and outdoor recreational area.
 Residents share the responsibilities associated with cleaning the facility.

-The Maris Center is located in Salisbury, adjacent to the Newburyport and Amesbury borders, and is accessible to public transportation.
+The Maris Center is located in Salisbury, adjacent to Newburyport and Amesbury, and within walking distance to stores and public transportation.

-The Maris Center is partially funded through the Massachusetts Department of Public Health, Bureau of Substance Abuse Services, in addition to treatment fees (rent) that is paid by the resident clients.
+The Maris Center is partially funded through the Massachusetts Department of Public Health’s Bureau of Substance Abuse Services, in addition to treatment fees paid by the residents.